b-weintraub/social-distancing/README.md

 The data was cleaned to remove null values and represent appropriate data types for further analysis.

 ### Analysis

+Exploratory data analysis (EDA) was performed to investigate the time-series relationship of NO2 concentration as shown below.

 ![t-test](https://github.com/b-weintraub/social-distancing/blob/unpolluted/images/NO2-conc-time-series.png)

+It can be seen that
 ![t-test](https://github.com/b-weintraub/social-distancing/blob/unpolluted/images/2020_time_series_plot.png)

 Specifically, concentration values from March 2019 and March 2020 were compared to see if they difference were statistically significant.